imrafaelmerino/java-fun/docs/README.md

 [![Maven](https://img.shields.io/maven-central/v/com.github.imrafaelmerino/json-values/10.0.0)](https://search.maven.org/artifact/com.github.imrafaelmerino/json-values/10.0.0/jar)
 [![codecov](https://codecov.io/gh/imrafaelmerino/json-values/branch/master/graph/badge.svg)](https://codecov.io/gh/imrafaelmerino/json-values)

+*“Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.”*
+Edsger Wybe Dijkstra

 - [Introduction](#introduction)
 - [What to use _json-values_ for and when to use it](#whatfor)
 - [When not to use it](#notwhatfor)